Seemavij/Calculator/README.md

 * In the GitHub repository, navigate to the Settings tab and then choose pages in the left panel.
 * From the source section drop-down menu, select the Main Branch, then click "Save".
 * The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-* The live link can be found here
+* The live link can be found here.

 ####
 Local Deployment